reubenstr/ElectroPup/README.md

 Due to a lower power consumption than estimated, a larger frame and longer legs can be created.
 A larger frame would support moving the knee motor to the hip area allowing the lower leg to be belt driven.
 The reduction of mass of the knee will increase center of mass stability and create smoother gaits.

-Future Auxilary board revisions will remove the STM32 and either drive the LCD directly from the RPi or remove it completly.
-The extra complexity outweights the LCD's usefullness, especially when the GUI provides significantly more data.
+Future Auxiliary board revisions will remove the STM32 and either drive the LCD directly from the RPi or remove it completely.
+The extra complexity outweighs the LCD's usefulness, especially when the GUI provides significantly more data.

 Future power carrier PCB revisions will include a voltage/current sensor such as a INA228 and a fuse.

 The carbon rods twist during the run gait which can be reduced by extending the rods through the hip plates and adding face / butt plates.

-Future revisions will prioritze adding contact sensors that will allow for better terrain handling and future AI training.
+Future revisions will prioritize adding contact sensors that will allow for better terrain handling and future AI training.

 # Questions

-For any questions please post a new [issue](https://github.com/reubenstr/ElectroPup/issues) on the repo's gitlab page..
+For any questions please post a new [issue](https://github.com/reubenstr/ElectroPup/issues) on the repo's GitHub page.

 # Credits

-Inverse kinematics and leg points for plotting was sourced from mike4192: [https://github.com/mike4192/](https://github.com/mike4192/).
+Inverse kinematics and leg points for plotting were sourced from mike4192: [https://github.com/mike4192/](https://github.com/mike4192/).

 Using carbon fiber tube as frame supports inspired from [Open Dog 3](https://www.youtube.com/watch?v=ts2l_Em7fpI&list=PLpwJoq86vov8uTgd8_WNgBHFpDYemO-OJ&index=3) by James Bruton.